Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position: Simulation Results and Analysis

-Geometric layout has a significant impact on the localization accuracy because of the "convex hull" effect \cite{Naraghi-Pour2014,Kim2015,Zhang2018}.
-If anchors are deployed close to each other, then the localization problem will be ill-conditioned so that it is more sensitive to the inaccuracy and noise.
-As shown in Fig.\ref{fig:two anchor placement}, two types of simulation are conducted, one with 'good' anchor placement, the other is with 'bad' anchor placement.
-This paper does not investigate the optimal geometric layout problem.
-Some related works are proposed in \cite{wang2017optimization,wang2018improve,Spinelli2019,Wei2020}.
+Geometric layout has a significant impact on the localization accuracy because of the "convex hull" effect \cite{Zhang2018}.
+If the distances among anchors are not sufficiently large, the localization problem can become ill-conditioned and more prone to inaccuracy.
+As shown in Fig.\ref{fig:two anchor placement}, two types of simulation are conducted, one with 'good' anchor placement, the other with 'bad' anchor placement (i.e., anchors deployed close to each other).
+Note that how to optimize geometric layout is beyond the scope of this paper, but relevant information can be found in related work \cite{wang2017optimization,wang2018improve}.